dreiQBIK/3qbik-wp-theme-wptd/README.md

 # wptd Theme

-WordPress with Timber and ACF (base version - without Composer)
+WordPress Theme with Timber, ACF and acf-builder

 ## Installing the Theme